WILMINGTON — To the tunes of “Footloose,” Wilmington leaders moved through 20 items of business Tuesday.

 Removal of 24 decaying or dead trees

-Council voted unanimously to enter a contract with Davey Tree Expert Company for the removal of 24 decaying or dead trees, as determined by the Urban Forestry staff, at various right-of-ways across the city.
+Council voted unanimously to enter a contract with Davey Tree Expert Company for the removal of 24 decaying or dead trees, as determined by the Urban Forestry staff, at various rights-of-way across the city.
 The contract awarded was for $123,200; Dave Tree was the only company to bid on the work.
 The city noted in its supporting documents for the agenda this bid is exempt from state law — normally requiring three bidders — since it is a service contract.

 City staff suggested contracting the work to alleviate a backlog of duties, due to “prolonged vacancies in the City’s Tree Maintenance” department.
 The end result, staff suggested, will allow for work to be done in a more timely manner.